SanjeevCreates/netflix-gpt/README.md

 - useRef Hook
 - firebase setup
 - Deploying our app to production
--create signup user acc in firebase
+- create signup user acc in firebase
 - implemnted sign In user api
 - created redux store with userslice
 - Fetch Movies from TMDB API
--Bug Fix: If the user is not loggin in redirect /browse to Login page and vice-versa
+- Bug Fix: If the user is not loggin in redirect /browse to Login page and vice-versa
+- Register on TMDB website and make an app and get an access token
+- get data from TMDB now playing movies list API